MullinsLab/postgres-fdw-generator/README.md

 Our use case is to bring together tables from three separate databases into one read-only _reporting_ database.
-The _reporting_ database contains only foreign tables, and so might be considered "virtual".
+The _reporting_ database contains only foreign tables and so might be considered "virtual".
 The upshot of this "virtual database" is that a single query can use tables from all three actual databases at once.
 Joining across databases is a typical reporting and analysis process and is made much easier when it can be done transparently all in SQL!